juanitogan/slick/README.md

 ### To-not-do list

-- Add options for PNG or other format exports.
+- Add options for PNG export (and/or other formats).
-  - Inkscape SVGs only.
-Producing PNGs and such are what your pipeline scripts are for, of which, Slick is only just another slick tool in your slick toolset.
+  - Nope: Inkscape SVGs only.
+  - Producing PNGs and such are what your pipeline scripts are for.
+Of which, Slick is only just another slick tool in your slick toolset.
+    - For example, after using Slick to generate a bunch of SVGs, you may then want to run a script that uses the [Inkscape command-line](https://wiki.inkscape.org/wiki/index.php?title=Using_the_Command_Line) to export a PNG for each.
+    - It is also worth noting that [ImageMagick](https://imagemagick.org/) and [GIMP](https://www.gimp.org/) use the same rendering library for SVGs as Inkscape.
+I use ImageMagick in some of my scripts.
+(ImageMagick also has a GhostScript rendering option, if really wanting something different and less nice.)
+    - Most of my SVGs, however, I can simply import into Unity via [SVG Importer](http://svgimporter.com/), which converts them to meshes.
+Other tools can do similar mesh conversions.
+    - Note to self: Blog about how to squeeze a bit more image quality out of PNGs with ImageMagick and oversampling.
+Note also that Inkscape 1.0 PNG export now has a much-wanted antialiasing setting with a few quality options.

-- Well, maybe add plain SVG export... okay, no!
+- Well, maybe add plain SVG export... um... nope.